bentonperet/Saga/Google Docs Publisher/OBSIDIAN-SETUP.md

 **Technical details** (you don't need to know this to use it, but it's interesting!)

 The tool uses a script called `publish-active.sh` that:
-1. Searches your entire vault for `.md` files
+1. Receives the currently active file path from Obsidian via the `{{file_path}}` variable
-2. Finds the one that was modified most recently
+2. Verifies the file exists
 3. Sends it to the publisher
 4. Returns the Google Docs URL

-**Why does it find the most recent file?** The file you're currently working on is always the most recently edited one.
-This approach is more reliable than trying to detect which file is "active" in Obsidian.
+**How does it know which file is active?** The Shell Commands plugin provides a `{{file_path}}` variable that automatically contains the path to the file you're currently viewing or editing in Obsidian.
+This is passed directly to our script, so it always publishes exactly the file you're looking at.

-**Why not use the Shell Commands plugin's `{{file_path}}` variable?** We tried that first!
-But it had issues with special characters in file paths getting escaped incorrectly.
-The "find most recent file" approach works perfectly every time.
+**Fallback behavior:** If for some reason the file path isn't provided, the script will fall back to finding the most recently modified file in your vault (the old behavior).

 ---